Why talking about mental health at work matters (and how to do it)

 And unfortunately, most people aren’t open about their issues with anxiety, depression and stress, and do their best to hide any problems that come up while they’re on the clock.

-But for organisations to be able to offer support when and where their teams need it, employees need to feel like it’s safe to open up.
+But for organizations to be able to offer support when and where their teams need it, employees need to feel like it’s safe to open up.
 In fact, research supports that feeling authentic and open at work leads to better performance, engagement, employee retention and overall wellbeing.

 The problem is, you can’t help your employees with their mental wellbeing if they don’t feel comfortable talking about it.

 Creating a safe space for your team

 Building a workplace environment where staff feel comfortable sharing their thoughts and needs, and working on their mental wellbeing won’t happen overnight.

 Adopt and commit to these best practices, and you’ll be well on your way to creating a safe space where your employees feel included, appreciated, and secure.

 Communicate.
 Then communicate some more.
 Make open communication between all departments and levels a priority.
 Promote honest (but polite) dialogue in meetings and gatherings so that all employees feel like they have a say and know that they’re valued members of a bigger team.